10 Ways to Get Rid of Annoying Hiccups Fast

 I'm no expert, but this is what I think contributes to mine.
 Every person is different though...

-So, having had a vast amount of experience with them over the years, and no way to know what exactly triggers them, I have obviously worked through my share of old wives tales, home remedies and probably a few things people just made up to see if I'd be stupid enough to try it.
+So, having had a vast amount of experience with them over the years, and no way to know what exactly triggers them, I have obviously worked through my share of old wives' tales, home remedies, and probably a few things people just made up to see if I'd be stupid enough to try.

 This trick, surprisingly, did work a lot of the time.
 It wasn't the sugar itself of course, but the act of swallowing something that hard to swallow that stopped the spasms.
 You could probably achieve the same with sawdust, salt or powdered chalk, but the sugar at least tastes good and won't kill you.
 Some use peanut butter as an alternative.